 What Type of Blueberries to Use

-Hands down, my favorite type of blueberries to use is wild blueberries.
+My favorite blueberries to use are wild blueberries.
 I almost always have a big bag of frozen wild blueberries in my freezer.
-They are available year-round in the store, or if you time it right, you can get a large crop of them in the summer and freeze them.
-I love using frozen wild blueberries because they have excess juice that makes the blueberry pie filling nice and lush, which I think creates a better flavor than that of standard blueberries.
+They’re available year-round in most stores, or if you time it right, you can get a large crop of them in the summer and freeze them.
+I love using frozen wild blueberries because they release extra juice that makes the filling nice and lush, which I think gives it a better flavor than standard blueberries.

 This is a very simple recipe.
-Essentially, blueberries are mixed together with sugar, lemon juice, and cornstarch and then cooked.
-There are a few tricks you should follow to ensure you get the best flavor in your filling.
+Essentially, blueberries are mixed together with sugar, a bit of cinnamon and lemon, and cornstarch and then cooked.

-The first is that the recipe calls for you to macerate the blueberries for about 15 minutes.
+The recipe calls for you to macerate the blueberries for about 15 minutes.
 This helps dissolve the sugars before cooking.
 If you are using frozen blueberries, let it sit for an additional 5-10 minutes until the liquid has come out.

 If you are using fresh blueberries, you'll need to add juice to the mixture.
 This serves a few purposes.
 The first is that it gives some extra juice to the filling.
 The juice also gives the filling another layer of flavor which fresh grocery store blueberries are often missing out on.

-At the very end of the cooking process, some butter and vanilla extract are folded into the hot mixture.
-The butter adds a delicious richness, and the vanilla adds a depth of flavor that complements the blueberries very nicely.
+Step 4: Stir in the butter and vanilla extract.
+The butter adds richness, and the vanilla brings a depth of flavor that complements the blueberries.

 Ways to Use Blueberry Pie Filling